Spread the love

 In fact, it is Satan who actually “gets us” and affirms us in our sin.
 (This sounds eerily similar to 2Cor.11:4!)

-In this synodal Church, we have clergy and laity have little or now belief (faith) in the sinful nature of homosexuality.
+In this synodal Church, we have clergy and laity who have little or now belief (faith) in the sinful nature of homosexuality.
 These clergy are now questioning, remaking, undermining, or ignoring Church teachings on homosexuality.
 These clergy are also ignoring, minimizing, de-stigmatizing, and normalizing this lifestyle.

-Many of these clergy, failing to state Church teachings on homosexuality, are showing false compassion and false tolerance.
+Many of these clergy, failing to state Church teachings on homosexuality, are showing false compassion and FALSE TOLERANCE.
 They are paying lip service to the salvation of souls!

 These Modernists, who claim to be synodal and welcoming, are now marginalizing, demeaning, and insulting Tradition and traditional Catholics.
 Can you say hypocrite!

 People are now more wise to the consequences of wokeism, cancel culture, and DEI.
-More and more organizations are removing and cancelling affirmative action and DEI,
+More and more organizations are removing and cancelling affirmative action and DEI.

 In this secular culture, if you do not approve, accept, or tolerate someone’s lifestyle, you are often deemed as intolerant, bigoted, hateful, and extreme.
-(Those who seek tolerance are quite often the ones who are intolerant toward others!)
+Those who seek tolerance are quite often the ones who are intolerant toward others!

 Pro-life Catholics and Christians are often called “extreme” and “hateful” for their Christian faith in standing up and walking for the unborn.

-This synodal Church, moving with the world, seems to be more concerned about lived experiences, social justice [as a NGO], rather than the salvation of souls.
+The synodal Church, moving with the world, seems to be more concerned about lived experiences, social justice [as a NGO], rather than the salvation of souls.

 It has been reported that the USCCB have devoted 90% of their budget to immigration/refugee settlement and 1% to pro-life activities!
 What does this say about their priorities?
 Are they not interested and/or are they fearful and afraid to publicly support these causes?